‘G SHOCK’ - Mercedes-Benz G-Class Range Independent New Review (Ref:1068/8690)

 Summary

 With huge sales mopped up by the Middle East, Russia, China and the US, the UK is very much a minority interest market, but that doesn't mean the G-Class doesn't attract interest.
-The G400d diesel model would appear to be the most relevant to our requirements but if you're going to be silly, go the whole hog and stretch to the G 63 AMG.
-It's something strange and wonderful and the motoring world is better for its existence.
+The G 450d diesel model would appear to be the most relevant to our requirements but if you're going to be silly, go the whole hog and stretch to the G 63 AMG or the G 580 EV.
+As ever, any G-Wagen is something strange and wonderful, but the motoring world is better for its existence.

 • Performance